 - Schedule C

-- i) In approved cases, another 200-level biological sciences paper may be substituted for one of GENE 221-223. (ii) This paper includes additional non-streamed lab time that does not appear in the timetable.
+- (i) In approved cases, another 200-level biological sciences paper may be substituted for one of GENE221-GENE223. (ii) This paper includes additional non-streamed lab time that does not appear in the timetable.
 Please contact the department for further details.

 - Appropriate for students majoring in genetics, other biological and health sciences and molecular biotechnology.